Happyr/Doctrine-Specification/README.md

 ## The practical differences

 This is an example of how you use the lib.
 Say that you want to fetch some Adverts and close them.
-Select all Adverts that has past their `endDate`.
+We should select all Adverts that have past their `endDate`.
 If `endDate` is null make it 4 weeks after the `startDate`.

 ``` php
 // Not using the lib